-Then, in September of 2018, a company called Inergytek reached out to me and offered me the chance to test / review a solar power kit called the: “Kodiak Solar Generator ” and I instantly jumped at the opportunity!
+Then, in September of 2018, a company called Inergytek reached out to me and offered me the chance to test/review a solar power kit called the “Kodiak Solar Generator, ” and I instantly jumped at the opportunity!
 The Kodiak Solar Generator is a plug-and-play system that’s super easy to set up and use.
 Even folks like me, who aren’t well versed in electricity, can get up and running fast.
-My installed took less than two hours to complete.
+My install took less than two hours to complete.
 Once the generator, cables, and solar panel were delivered to my house, I unpacked the boxes, plugged one end of the cord into the solar panel, screwed the panel to my roof rack, ran the beefy electrical cord down my roof and into my vehicle, plugged the second end of the cord into the Kodiak Solar Generator, and boom, I was collecting free solar power.
 Easy peasy!

 Best of all, I did the install myself and it didn’t cost me a dime.

-What came next was vigorous testing.
+Next came vigorous testing.
 When I review products, I make a concentrated effort to be as transparent and honest as possible.
-I also never recommend a product that I myself wouldn’t buy or use.
-So I before could make a call about whether or not the Kodiak was a worthwhile purchase, I had to run it through a bunch of tests.
+I also never recommend a product that I wouldn’t buy or use myself.
+So, before I could make a call about whether or not the Kodiak was a worthwhile purchase, I had to run it through a bunch of tests.
 Here’s a video review, which depicts all the ways in which I tested the Kodiak:

 Kodiak Portable Solar Generator Specs:

-Weight: 20lbs (55 watts/lbs = Pound for pound industry leader)
+Weight: 20lbs (55 watts/lb = pound for pound industry leader)

-This means the Kodiak can charge a laptop 20x, a tablet 30x, a smartphone 150x, it can power an LED TV for 25+ hours, run a fridge for 30 hours, and it can even power an 11 AMP VITAMIX BLENDER!
+This means the Kodiak can charge a laptop 20x, a tablet 30x, and a smartphone 150x.
+It can power an LED TV for 25+ hours, run a fridge for 30 hours, and it can even power an 11 AMP VITAMIX BLENDER!